-Build and Publish Your Android App on Google Play Store
+How to Build and Publish Your Android App on Google Play Store (2026)

-Build and Publish Your Android App on Google Play Store
+How to Build and Publish Your Android App on Google Play Store (2026)

 Back to blogs

-Publishing your Android app on the Google Play Store might feel overwhelming—especially with constantly changing requirements in 2026.
-But here's the thing: the process doesn't have to be complicated.
-Whether you're a first-time developer or an experienced builder, this comprehensive guide breaks down exactly how to build and publish an Android application on the Google Play Store successfully.
-As you work through each step with us, you'll gain the confidence needed to launch your app like a pro.
+Publishing your custom Android app on the Google Play Store might feel overwhelming, especially with Google's updated requirements for 2026.
+The good news is that the process does not have to be complicated.
+Whether you are a first-time developer or an experienced builder, this step-by-step guide walks you through exactly how to build and publish an Android app on Google Play Store, from setting up your developer account all the way to hitting that publish button.

 Why Google Play Store Matters for Your Android App